 We hope that most issues can be resolved either informally, that is at the first stage of our Procedure.
 You can raise your concerns by letter, e-mail or orally within 20 working days of the event or issues which you wish to complain about.
 Please provide as much information as you can to enable us to understand your concerns.

 You should raise your concerns with relevant staff either in your School, or in the relevant Professional Service Department, depending on the issue.
 If you are unsure who to speak to, please contact your School or the relevant Department or the Quality and Enhancement Office via firstname.lastname@example.org.

-The University will aim to review the issues you have raised within 14 days.
+The University will aim to review the issues you have raised within 10 working days.

 If the informal process fails to resolve your concerns, you can submit a formal complaint using the stage 2 student complaint form.
 It is important that you provide as much information as possible about your complaint and any supporting evidence.
 It would also be helpful if you are able to explain any actions you would like to see arising from your complaint.

-You need to ensure that your complaint is received by the University within 14 days of the response provided at stage 1.
+You need to ensure that your complaint is received by the University within 10 working days of the response provided at stage 1.

 A written response will be sent to you, normally within 30 working days from the date the investigator is appointed.